some-one-who-codez/mongodb-flutter/README.md

-# mongo
+# MongoDB with Flutter

-A new Flutter project.
+A new Flutter project showing you an example app with MongoDB backend.

 ## Getting Started